vignankamarthi/AI4Pain-Feature-Extraction/README.md

 **CSV format**: Each column = one participant trial, rows = time samples

 **Note**: The `data/test/`, `data/train/`, and `data/validation/` directories are preserved as placeholders in the repository via `.gitkeep` files.
-All data files within these directories are gitignored for privacy.
+All data files within these directories are gitignored for data integrity.

 ### Auto-Generated Folders